-A label on your sun visor says, "Never put a rear-facing child seat in the front."
+A label on the sun visor says, "Never put a rear-facing child seat in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
+A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.

-Even though the passenger sensing system is designed to turn off the right front passenger's frontal airbag if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
-We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag is off.
+Even if the passenger sensing system has turned off the right front passenger frontal airbag and seat-mounted side impact airbag (if equipped), no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag(s) are off.

+Secure rear-facing child restraints in a rear seat, even if the airbag(s) are off.
 If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-The passenger sensing system is designed to turn off the right front passenger's frontal airbag if:
+The passenger sensing system is designed to turn off the right front passenger frontal airbag if: